List of New York Islanders award winners: Lester Patrick Trophy

-Four members of the Islanders organization have been honored with the Lester Patrick Trophy.
+Five members of the Islanders organization have been honored with the Lester Patrick Trophy.
 The trophy has been presented by the National Hockey League and USA Hockey since 1966 to honor a recipient's contribution to ice hockey in the United States.
 This list includes all personnel who have ever been employed by the New York Islanders in any capacity and have also received the Lester Patrick Trophy.

 United States Hockey Hall of Fame

 Retired numbers

 The New York Islanders have retired eight numbers, which means that no player can use those jersey numbers again while part of the team.
 Of the eight players whose numbers were retired, five have been inducted into the Hockey Hall of Fame.
 In addition to the numbers, two additional banners are raised at Nassau Veterans Memorial Coliseum.
-One of these is for Al Arbour, who was the Islanders head coach for 19 seasons.
+One of these is for Al Arbour, who was the Islanders head coach for 20 seasons.
 The number on Arbour's banner is 1500, which represents the number of games Arbour has coached.
 Another banner is for Bill Torrey, who was the general manager of the Islanders from 1972 to 1992.
 In place of a number, his banner features a bow tie (his unofficial trademark) and the words "The Architect".
 Also out of circulation is the number 99 which was retired league-wide for Wayne Gretzky on February 6, 2000.
 Gretzky did not play for the Islanders during his 20-year NHL career and no Islanders player had ever worn the number 99 prior to its retirement.